charmbracelet/huh/README.md

 ## `Huh?` in the Wild
 For some `Huh?` programs in production, see:

-* [meteor](https://github.com/stefanlogue/meteor): a highly customizable conventional commit message tool
+* [meteor](https://github.com/stefanlogue/meteor): a highly customisable conventional commit message tool

 ## Feedback